benjaminp/six/documentation/index.rst

 .. function:: u(text)

    A "fake" unicode literal.  *text* should always be a normal string literal.
    In Python 2, :func:`u` returns unicode, and in Python 3, a string.
+Also, in Python 2, the string is decoded with the ``unicode-escape`` codec, which allows unicode escapes to be used in it.

 .. data:: StringIO